aws-powertools/powertools-lambda-typescript/docs/utilities/parser.md

 ## Parse events

-You can parse inbound events using `parser` decorator or middy middleware, or [manually](#manual-parsing) using built-in envelopes and schemas.
+You can parse inbound events using `parser` decorator, Middy.js middleware, or [manually](#manual-parsing) using built-in envelopes and schemas.
 Both are also able to parse either an object or JSON string as an input.

 ???+ warning